Central bearded dragon: Ecology and behaviour

-The male will only wave to show submission to a dominant male, whereas the female will wave, followed by a slow head bob, to show she is ready to mate.
+The male will wave only to show submission to a dominant male, whereas the female will wave, followed by a slow head bob, to show she is ready to mate.
 Gravid females will often refuse the advances of a male by chasing him and lying on his back.

 When under direct attack, the central bearded dragon opens its mouth to display its yellow membranes and extend its beard.
 It darkens the colour of its skin and flattens its body, and will hiss and make small jumps towards the attacker.
 Bearded dragons are not known to attack humans.

 Adult male bearded dragons can bite more forcefully than adult females and this difference is associated with greater head dimensions.

 Bearded dragons have been shown to be able to learn from watching the behaviour of conspecifics.
 An experiment demonstrated that after one individual was trained to open a door to reach a food item, most other bearded dragons watching this action were able to perform it as well.